python/devguide/garbage_collector.rst

 * The ``_gc_next`` field is used as the "next" pointer to maintain the doubly linked list but during collection its lowest bit is used to keep the ``NEXT_MASK_UNREACHABLE`` flag that indicates if an object is tentatively unreachable during the cycle detection algorithm.
+This is a drawback to using only doubly linked lists to implement partitions:  while most needed operations are constant-time, there is no efficient way to determine which partition an object is currently in.
+Instead, when that's needed, ad hoc tricks (like the ``NEXT_MASK_UNREACHABLE`` flag) are employed.

 Optimization: delay tracking containers
 ---------------------------------------